dingocoin/dingocoin/contrib/README.md

 Script for running full Gitian builds.

 ### [Snap](/contrib/snap) ###
-snapcraft.yaml file for building and distributing dogecoin-core with Snapcraft.
+snapcraft.yaml file for building and distributing dingocoin-core with Snapcraft.

 Test and Verify Tools
 ---------------------